miryna/wp-product-chart/readme.txt

 The plugin displays daily sales information in groups of products in the form of a bar chart with Google Charts.
 Data tables can be located in local or remote database.
 Grouping categories is implemented on the parent of the top-level groups.
 The short code can be placed anywhere in the text of the post/page.

+Note: Product Chart will not work in old versions of Internet Explorer.
+(IE8 and earlier versions don't support SVG, which Product Chart require.)

 For more details see the help pages of the Google Chart library.